alfi1/aspire-link-checker/README.md

 My preference is `aspire_link_check_mis_jdbc.py`, as running the script on Linux opens up more options for scheduling via cron, automatically emailing the results, or automatically SFTPing them to a specific location.
 It is the most versatile choice.

-I have put instructions for installing the driver in the project wiki.
+I have put instructions for installing the JDBC driver in the project wiki.

+There is a wiki page that explains how to run each file, depending on which version you choose to use.

 ## Installation (Linux)